Nella1a/nextjs-advice-generator/README.md

 ### Clone the repository

+First, clone the repository.
+Then, you can run the application either using Docker or locally (without Docker).

 ```
 git clone https://github.com/Nella1a/nextjs-advice-generator.git
 ```
-You can run the application with Docker or without Docker:

 #### Run with Docker